bricyntomas/ACME-Telco-Portal/src/main/resources/db_readme.txt

 a persistent database configuration is needed.
 Note that whenever the database type is changed, the data-access.properties file needs to be updated.

+sample data base configuration is already given for the users